Mathew Maione: Playing career

 After playing in the ECHL for three seasons, Maione moved overseas to play with HC '05 Banská Bystrica in Slovakia.
 Following the 2016–17 season, he then moved to Finland to play with KalPa in the Finnish Liiga.
 After one season, he joined Dinamo Riga in the Kontinental Hockey League (KHL).
 Maione enjoyed a successful debut in the KHL with Riga in the 2018–19 season.
 He was named to the All-Star Game and led all Dinamo defenseman in scoring with 46 points in 58 games.

 On May 8, 2019, he signed an improved contract to continue in the KHL, agreeing to terms on a one-year deal with Chinese entrant, Kunlun Red Star.
+He only played 16 games for them however and then a brief stint in Dinamo Minsk before returning to Dinamo Riga where he also spent most of the following season before being transferred to EHC München of the DEL in Germany.